PrincetonUniversity/advanced-command-line/06_awk/README.md

 The `FS` and `RS` variables are actually regular expressions used for splitting a file by records and fields.
-It is good practice to set this in the `BEGIN` block, though commandline options can also be used to set their values.
+It is good practice to set this in the `BEGIN` block, though command line options can also be used to set their values.
 It is common to set `FS` to parse comma-separated files or restrict splitting to tabs only.  `RS` is less frequently utilized, but can be very helpful for parsing multiline content.
 For example, setting `RS=">"` for the